Connect with others who understand.

 Find a system that works for you.
 Whether that means an accordion file for paperwork, a shared cloud drive with scans of everything important, or both, devising a system can help you sort and group documents clearly.

-Don’t be afraid to ask for help planning and organizing all the details that will come into the process; it’s a lot to manage alone.
+Don’t be afraid to ask for help planning and organizing all the details that will come into the process, because it’s a lot to manage alone.
 Make sure your spouse, partner, or other trusted friend or family member is aware of the location of all important information — and of your wishes.
 Making as many decisions ahead of time as possible will make treatment and any potential end-of-life care easier for everyone involved, including family and caretakers.

 End-of-Life Planning

 Having conversations about living wills, funeral plans, end-of-life care, and other details can be difficult.
-Start with your doctor.
-(Even doctors have a difficult time beginning these conversations with the people they treat, so let your health care team know when you are ready to discuss cancer plans or end-of-life issues.)
-It may be hard to do, but it can help to make your loved ones aware of your wishes and plans early on.
+Start with your loved ones.
+It may be hard to do, but it can help to make close family members aware of your wishes and plans early on.

-4. Focus on Your Emotional Health Alongside Your Physical Health
+4. Focus On Your Emotional Health Alongside Your Physical Health

 Strategies for Improving Emotional Health